 Pre-Engineering Student Resources

-Engineering students at CSB/SJU have access to a wealth of equipment for experimentation and, although faculty members are always available to help, students are encouraged to be as independent as they want to be in their laboratory work.
+Pre-engineering students at CSB/SJU have access to a wealth of equipment for experimentation and, although faculty members are always available to help, students are encouraged to be as independent as they want to be in their laboratory work.
 The facilities, located in the Engel Science Center at SJU and the Ardolf Science Center at CSB, offer well-equipped classrooms and laboratories.

-Engineering students work with a wide variety of experimental apparatus, including two computer-assisted spectroscopic systems for alpha, beta and gamma ray analyses, a diffusion pump vacuum evaporation system for depositing thin films, a holography system, and both argon and tunable dye lasers.
+Students work with a wide variety of experimental apparatus, including two computer-assisted spectroscopic systems for alpha, beta and gamma ray analyses, a diffusion pump vacuum evaporation system for depositing thin films, a holography system, and both argon and tunable dye lasers.
 In addition, electronics and machine shops are maintained for the construction and repair of apparatus.